-Select the main selector switch in position $oldsymbol{\circ}$
+Select the main selector switch in position 🕐

-10.6 CHECKING THE CO, AND ADJUSTING THE GAS VALVE
+10.6 CHECKING THE $CO_2$ AND ADJUSTING THE GAS VALVE

-THE GAS VALVE MUST BE SET-UP OR ADJUSTED WITH THE AID OF A PROPERLY CALIBRATED FLUE GAS ANA-LYSER.
+THE GAS VALVE MUST BE SET-UP OR ADJUSTED WITH THE AID OF A PROPERLY CALIBRATED FLUE GAS ANALYSER.

 Isolate the appliance from the electrical supply and remove the appliance casing as described in 4.7.1.
-Set the flue gas analyser to read CO2 and insert the probe into the flue analysis test point (Y1-Z1 fig. 40).
+Set the flue gas analyser to read $CO_2$ and insert the probe into the flue analysis test point (Y1-Z1 fig. 33).
 Restore the electrical supply to the boiler and switch the boiler to the OFF mode.

-Have access to the printed circuit board, locate and open the closing plug on the dash board (L2 fig. 43), locate and press the CO button (see fig. 43 pos.
+Have access to the printed circuit board, locate and open the closing plug on the dash board (L2 fig. 36), locate and press the CO button (see fig. 36 pos.
 SW1).
 The appliance will now operate in CO2 mode for approximately 15-minutes.

-CO 2 FUNCTIONS ACTION ON THE BUTTON DISPLAY combustion analysis mode press once = burner running at maximum heating ACO T. Ç gas valve maximun setting press twice = burner running at maximum DHW ACO ¬ • gas valve minimum setting press three time = burner running at minimum ACO # ¬ • using a 2.5mm Allen key, very slowly turn the maximum adjustment screw (see fig. 44) - clockwise to decrease, counter clockwise to increase - until the correct value is displayed on the CO2 analyser (allow time for the analyser to stabilise).
+CO 2 FUNCTIONS ACTION ON THE BUTTON LED STATUS combustion analysis mode press once = burner running at maximum heating yellow led blinking gas valve maximun setting press twice = burner running at maximum DHW yellow led blinking + red led fixed gas valve minimum setting press three time = burner running at minimum yellow led blinking + green led fixed